Embassy of Sweden, Lima

-The Embassy of Sweden in Lima was Sweden's diplomatic mission in Peru.
+The Embassy of Sweden in Lima is Sweden's diplomatic mission in Peru.
 Diplomatic relations between Peru and Sweden were established in 1930 and the embassy opened the following year.
 It was closed in 2001 and reopened in 2016, only to close again in 2022.
 Since then, the Swedish ambassador in Santiago is also accredited to Lima.
+The Swedish embassy reopened again in August 2026.